X-XENDROME-X/CampusHive/README.md

    - The project can be cloned and opened in any modern Java IDE like **Eclipse** or **IntelliJ IDEA**.
    - Ensure the IDE is configured with the **JavaFX** libraries.
 See detailed setup instructions below.

-4. **H2 Database**
+4. **SQLite JDBC**
-   - The application uses an H2 database to store user data.
-Ensure you have the **H2 database driver** included in your project setup.
+   - The application uses an SQLite database to store user data.
+Ensure you have the **SQLite JDBC driver** included in your project setup.

 5. **Git (Optional)**
    - **Git** is optional but recommended for managing your project repository.